nbovee/movie-runoff/RULES.md

 - TV episodes over 45 minutes are eligible, but must be entirely self-contained, without any external content.
 - Metaplots should not be critical to the episode's plot due to this clause.
   - For example, Columbo episodes are eligible, Arcane episodes are not.
-- TV shows are subject to a 4 week cooldown, to avoid locking into watching an entire show across multiple nights.
-This treats them more approximately like a movie, where most series do not reach more
+- TV shows are subject to a 4 week cooldown period, to avoid long term lock-in on a shows entire run.

 ## Movie Selection